ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 develop the demo applications.

 The next chapter is "Testing Saves Your Bacon."
-The author goes through a small example of using Rspec for unit testing.
+The author goes through a small example of using RSpec for unit testing.
 He describes BDD.
 BDD stands for "Behavior Driven Development."
 It is essentially the same thing as TDD, except tests respresent documentation and are readable by stake holders.
 You can express this in code: